 Within a water network, hundreds of turbidity monitors could be deployed.
 Traditionally that would mean a technician would have to visit each one to collect data.

 Now with the embedded technology provided through the RDL//nano, the NephNet is able to provide real-time data via Caption Data’s CDLSmartHub.

 Tristen Preger, Sales Manager Utilities, said “It was clear at an early stage the market required telemetry for the NephNet turbidity monitoring system and we needed to act quickly to gain traction as quickly as possible.

 “We engaged Caption Data to specifically collaborate on remote monitoring of the NephNet over 12 months ago and have enjoyed a very successful relationship with them on this unique innovation.

 “Caption Data assisted us in integrating the telemetry system seamlessly, quickly, and easily into our existing system.”

 Let us take a look under the bonnet:

 Dan Mackdemott, Director at Caption Data explains, “We don’t believe in complexity.
 Time and resources can be saved by keeping it simple, and that’s how we work.”

 Your data, when you need it

-Do you need online access to data in real time from your sensors or equipment?
+Do you need online access to data in real-time from your sensors or equipment?
 We can help.
-Contact us online, by phone +44(0)1905 754078 or by email to discuss how we can add value to your organisation, product or service offering.
+Contact us online, by phone at +44(0)1905 754078, or by email to discuss how we can add value to your organisation, product, or service offering.